Our Privacy Policies

 Because of the professional standards of confidentiality applicable to attorneys these were, of course, also our policies before passage of the Act.
 Carter Ledyard & Milburn LLP continues to build on the firm’s foundation of over 145 years of legal service, a foundation forged by trust, discretion and the best ideals of the attorney-client relationship.

-Carter Ledyard is pleased to announce that Stephen M. Fields has joined the firm as a partner in its Corporate Department effective December 1, 2016.
+Carter Ledyard & Milburn LLP is pleased to announce that Pang Zhang-Whitaker has joined the firm as a partner in the Corporate Department.